LuuuXXX/custom-rust-dist/README.md

 - CLI release: `cargo dev dist --cli`
 - Both above: `cargo dev dist`

-The built artifacts will be stored inside of `./dist/<TARGET>/`.
+The built artifacts will be stored inside of `./dist/`.

-> `dev release` works by building the release binary then rename it with the `vendor_en` field in [`locales/en.json`](./locales/en.json).
+> `dev dist` works by building the release binary then rename it with the `vendor_en` field in [`locales/en.json`](./locales/en.json).
 Then collect the local packages under `resources/packages` folder, which can be gathered from Web using *`cargo dev vendor`, then use the packages to create an offline installer.

 *(check [`rim-dev's readme`](./rim_dev/README.md) for more details).